simdjson/simdjson/doc/basics.md

 ------------

-The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call:
+The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call.
+JSON pointer is supported by both the DOM approach as well as the On Demand approach.

+**Note:** The On Demand implementation of JSON pointer relies on `find_field` which implies that it does not unescape keys when matching.

+* DOM:
 ```c++
 auto cars_json = R"( [
   { "make": "Toyota", "model": "Camry",  "year": 2018, "tire_pressure": [ 40.1, 39.9, 37.7, 40.4 ] },